NehalemZ/F-tech-assesment/README.md

 Issues occurred when initializing Docker on my PC, so test use of docker is missed in current condition.

 # Possible future action

+There are no error catching on batch uploading, considering future implement of input data check.

 Test running the project in Docker

 Test Docker compose